Chr15w1986/Portfolio-1/README.md

 * Wireframes for mobile and desktop can be viewed [here](assets/wireframes/wireframes.pdf)

+## FEATURES

-  * The site consists of: 4 main pages, `HOME, RULES, GALLERY, CONTACT` and an additional `THANKYOU` page.
+* The site consists of:
+    * 4 main pages, `HOME, RULES, GALLERY, CONTACT` and an additional `THANKYOU` page.
     * Each page will have the same body layout, `HEADER (TITLE)`, `NAVBAR`, `MAIN CONTENT (TEXT AND IMAGES)` and `FOOTER (SOCIAL MEDIA ICONS/LINKS, TERMS/SMALLPRINT)`.

+* Layout and content:
     * The Home page will have some introductory text and 4 images, followed by an overview of the site and two videos.
     * The Rules page will have information on the rules and styles of the sport including accompanying images.
     * The Gallery will have multiple images varying scenes in the sport of trials riding.
     * The Contact page will have a form to include first name, last name, email address and a submit button.
     * The Thankyou page with have some thankyou text and a thumbs up logo.

+* Hover effect on links and social media icons:
+    * Indicates to the user the location of the mouse whilst navigating the menu.
+    * A Curved underline helps the user to know which page they are currently on.

+* Contact Form:
+    * Form validation requests the user to input the correct information in the input fields, This avoids the user sending illegible text/email.
 ## DESIGN
 * Color Scheme:
     * With being a website that is both educational and fun, the color scheme chosen were shades of Grey.
-Both light, medium and dark grey were used for different elemnts to the sight to provide a blend from backgroudn to foreground.
-The foreground text and images will be brighter and lighter than the background (Off white text).
+Both light, medium and dark grey were used for different elements of the site to provide a blend from background to foreground.
+The foreground text and images will be brighter and lighter than the background (Off white text)(See hex colours below).
 The difference between the darker background and lighter text brings contrast to the site and a definite seperation between the two.
-  #

 <img src="testing/lightgrey.png" width=200>
 <img src="testing/mediumgrey.png" width=200>
 <img src="testing/darkgrey.png" width=200>